 We can also relate the first law with the second law of thermodynamics.
 We know from the first law of thermodynamics that energy will always be conserved, so the quantity of the energy will be constant.
-However, in the second law of thermodynamics, the energy becomes less useful as time goes by, so its quality tends to decrease.
+However, in the second law of thermodynamics, the energy becomes less useful as time passes, so its quality tends to decrease.

-Next topic: Modern Physics
+Next topic: Nuclear Physics

 Previous topic: Electricity and Magnetism

 Return to the main article: The Ultimate Physics Reviewer